-Solar collectors without a tube are the most common collector.
+Tubeless solar collectors are the most common collector.

-In this type of collectors the exchange of thermal energy takes place in the back of the photovoltaic collector; it is a mandatory structure in the case of liquid cooling, since the exchanger would mask the photovoltaic cells.
-In any case, it has the advantage of a subsequent location of the supply and fluid extraction pipes, which would otherwise pose shading problems.
+In this type of collectors, the exchange of thermal energy is carried out at the rear of the photovoltaic collector; it is a mandatory structure in the case of liquid cooling, since the exchanger would mask the photovoltaic cells.
+In either case, it has the advantage of rear placement of the fluid supply and draw pipes, which would otherwise pose shading problems.

-Compared with a normal photovoltaic panel, in a liquid collector there is the addition of a heat exchanger and its isolation.
-This exchanger can be of various forms; in the most frequent cases, it consists of adherent copper pipes, with several technologies, to the backing sheet or, more effectively, it consists of an aluminum roll exchanger that allows a better heat transmission.
-The heat exchange with the liquid collector is very effective to cool the photovoltaic cells, increasing their performance.
+Compared to a normal photovoltaic panel, in a liquid collector there is the addition of a heat exchanger and its insulation.
+This exchanger can be of various shapes; in the most frequent cases, it consists of adherent copper tubes, with various technologies, to the backing sheet or, more effectively, it consists of an aluminum roll exchanger that allows better heat transmission.
+Heat exchange with the liquid collector is very effective in cooling photovoltaic cells, increasing their performance.

-By abandoning the use of silicon cells and the introduction of thin-film technology, it is possible to design a hybrid panel that looks at the use of solar concentration.
-An interesting application sees the presence of a concentrator (CPC English Parabolic Concentrator Concentrate) in whose focus a tube is placed on the lateral surface of which sits a film of thin-film solar cells (for example, CIS or CIGS).
+By abandoning the use of silicon cells and introducing thin film technology, it is possible to design a hybrid panel that sees the use of solar concentration.
+An interesting application sees the presence of a concentrator (CPC English Parabolic Concentrator Compound) in whose focus a tube is placed on whose side surface a film of thin film solar cells (eg CIS or CIGS) is sitting.

-This configuration makes it possible to achieve higher yields of photovoltaic cells (due to the concentration), but at the same time a more efficient heat removal (since the whole cell is in contact with the heat transfer fluid).
+This configuration makes it possible to achieve higher yields of photovoltaic cells (due to concentration), but at the same time more efficient heat removal (since the entire cell is in contact with the heat transfer fluid).